 The Swedish Food Agency has chosen to use manufactured test items.
-These simulate food or drinking water samples containing mixtures of microorganisms, with each test material having a certain purpose.
+These simulate food or drinking water samples containing combinations of microorganisms, with each test material having a certain purpose.

 The content of the test items varies depending on the parameters of the PT round.
 An individual test item may include both bacteria and fungi (moulds and/or yeasts).
 Some test items include pathogenic bacteria, while others contain microorganisms possessing specific indicative properties only.
-Currently, no test material containing protozoa or virus is manufactured.

-The test items consist of 0.5 ml freeze-dried serum broth with different microbial mixtures in 2 ml glass vials.
+The test items consist of 0.5 ml freeze-dried serum broth with different microbial combinations in 2 ml glass vials.
 The material is manufactured according to the description by Peterz and Steneryd [3].
 The sample for testing (simulated water respective food homogenate) is obtained after reconstituting the material in a specific volume of suitable diluent.